jshawatsplunk/app-dev-workshop/docs/modules/module5/teams.md

 ***

-Now Lets start limiting usage by clicking on Manage Token Limit in teh 3 **...** menu.
+Now Let's start limiting usage by clicking on Manage Token Limit in teh 3 **...** menu.
 This will show the Manage Token Limit Dialog:

 ![Set Limits on token](../images/M1-l7-12.jpg)